 Keppel met with Bundy without his attorneys present.
 Keppel’s public take on this interview is nothing like what happened — it was creatively edited to adhere to a public image Keppel wanted to project.
 If Foster was no longer a suspect in 1984 then why was Keppel, at his own discretion and at his own prompting, sharing details about him to a serial killer?
 Bundy did not ask about Foster and did not seem to want to talk about him but Keppel kept prodding him.
 Keppel was there as part of the Green River Task Force so was representing that group.
 Their statement in the documentary about Foster is false.
 Bundy wasn’t asking Keppel about Foster at all in the tapes except to respond to Keppel’s probes about Foster and there is no possible reason for Keppel to bring up an innocent man to a serial killer in a good investigative meeting – it was the opposite with Keppel providing many details of the investigation that had focused on Foster and doing so with a great amount of focus on Foster as a suspect.
 Bundy kept trying to redirect Keppel away from Foster on that 1984 tape.
 Keppel also discussed people other than Foster with Bundy in a manner that was derogatory to some of those people.
 He talked to Bundy more like an insider than a suspect in a series of homicides.
 Has anyone in the King County law enforcement community ever actually reviewed the original unaltered files and tapes?
 I really wonder as it seems to me that they will court media on cases even when they may know behind the scenes that some of what has been put forward publicly is simply not true.
 It doesn’t say much about the ethics there.

 Foster wanted to sue WA State for defamation and harassment per articles but was essentially powerless – he didn’t have connections and he didn’t have money.
 Ann Rule even mentioned him in her book on the Green River killings.
-Instead of just referring to him as a person of interest in this documentary and leaving it at that the King County detectives in the documentary have to drag him through it again more than was necessary.
+Keppel and Rule did the same thing to me and from what I was told also went so far as to spread word for attorneys not to help me.
+It’s bullying.
+Instead of just referring to Foster as a person of interest in this documentary and leaving it at that the King County detectives in the documentary have to drag him through it again more than was necessary.
 Rule and Keppel worked together through the years in media.
 King county detectives could have glossed over him in the documentary [or not even mentioned him] and just said we had a person of interest but that didn’t pan out.
 Instead they mentioned him by name in a public program at some length.
 I have a real problem with these ancillary “victims” of investigations who get dragged into the public arena through detectives exploring a case and even suspects through media.
-Other investigators and states don’t do this and other media programs handle it with more finesse and don’t belittle such people.
-Their actions seem punitive to me.
-Having lived through behind the scenes bashing of me as a victim I don’t respect King County law enforcement.
+I was a victim of such behavior as a survivor of the Bundy rampage and I was powerless to defend myself.
+At the time I didn’t have the records, and when I finally did get the records, no one would even review them or listen to me in law enforcement.
+Other investigators and states don’t seem to do this as much as WA State and other media programs handle it with more finesse and don’t belittle such people.
+WA State actions seem punitive to me.
+Having lived through behind the scenes bashing of me as a victim I don’t respect King County law enforcement in general.
+I don’t respect the way they handled my complaints for years nor their treatment of me especially given that the actual facts of the case, the actual documents, support me more than those documents ever supported the public story put out by Keppel.
 The treatment of the Bundy cases over the years for personal profit by Keppel when his statements are outright lies when compared to actual evidence and to have those actions supported and endorsed by the law enforcement community of King County to me is a terrible offense against the standards of the justice system.
+I guess they figure that if they stay silent and just let time trample over it, they are okay but the truth is there is more than my experiences at stake: that evidence could have represented victims and probably did represent unknown victims, who never got recognized as the evidence was tampered with, altered and destroyed.
+Shame on them.

-Maximum Drama claimed what happened to me was consensual and this was told to me behind the scenes by some officials and Rule fabricated an account attributed to me [changed name to fictitious one] and even stated to me she had put me in her book without my permission.
+Maximum Drama claimed what happened to me was consensual and this was a tactic they used against me behind the scenes by some officials and Rule fabricated an account attributed to me [changed name to fictitious one] and even stated to me she had put me in her book without my permission.
 At the time, there were no protections available to me.
 I was devastated and traumatized and emotional and crying all the time.
 I had already been through so much.
 Without an investigation I was powerless, helpless and abused by the very justice system that was supposed to protect me as a victim and survivor.
 A justice system I pay taxes for that support it.

 Yet on the other hand, Keppel protects his “buddies” as he has referred in the past to them: Rule, Michaud and others.
 Keppel took in a 33 page single spaced document from Aynesworth in 1980 that Aynesworth gave to him written by Bundy disputing Rule’s fact checking in her book “Stranger Beside Me”.
 Instead of putting it into case evidence he gave it to the department psychiatrist and never diverted attention away from her book as it being totally factual: she in turn told me she helped get him his editor for “Riverman” and wrote the foreword for “Riverman” his book about Bundy which is fraudulent in many places.
 Michaud worked with Keppel behind the scenes as far back as 1980 and over the years and Keppel also buried a comment by Bundy in the 1984 prison interviews about Green River where Bundy claimed he had an agreement with Michaud and Aynesworth about their book which according to Bundy they did not follow through with and that much of what Bundy gave them was “fiction done to pander to a reading audience”.
 That snippet of the original tape Keppel made with Bundy in 1984 also never made it into public awareness and Michaud’s work was put forward as factual when in reality it is hard to know if everything Bundy said was even truthful or not.
 Keppel has spun the Bundy events and facts to mirror whatever Keppel wanted to project that served his purpose then and now.
 That is the truth of it all.